-Prerequisites, P. E. 255, P. E. 355.
+Prerequisites, P. E. 255 and 355.
 Teaching principles of dance; composition for groups; planning and presenting a dance concert; lighting, costuming, color and design for dance performances.
-Laboratory work required. - 375.
-CURRICULUM IN RECREATION.
+Laboratory work required.

+- 375. CURRICULUM IN RECREATION.
 (Summer Session only).
 Four hours credit.
 Principles involved in curriculum making; an appreciation of the wide scope of the field in recreation; the necessity of a comprehensive curriculum; the formulation of a progressively graded curriculum. - 377.
 ADMINISTRATION OF COMMUNITY RECREATION.
 (Summer Session only).
 Four hours credit.

-This course includes making budgets, necessary facilities and equipment, efficient records, actual visits to recreational projects, and reports on these supervisory visits. - 399.
+This course includes making budgets, necessary facilities and equipment, efficient records, actual visits to recreation projects, and records. - 399.
 THESIS.
 Eight hours credit.